BOS - NRT

 The average price of all round-trip flights from Boston to Tokyo Narita Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Boston to Tokyo Narita Airport, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Boston, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Boston to Tokyo Narita Airport?